Sapam Budhichandra Singh

-Dr. Sapam Budhichandra Singh (born 1 March 1949) is an Indian Politician and a Member of State Legislative Assembly of Manipur representing Konthoujam Assembly Constituency since 2004.
+Dr. Sapam Budhichandra Singh (born 1 March 1949) is an Indian politician from Manipur and a Member of Manipur Legislative Assembly, representing Konthoujam Assembly Constituency since 2004.
 He was elected unopposed as the Speaker of Ninth Manipur Legislative Assembly on 16 March 2007.
 He is a member of the Indian National Congress.

 Early life

-Dr. Sapam Budhichandra Singh was born in Konthoujam Awang Leikai in Imphal West District of Manipur, India to Sapam Mani Singh and the late Sapam Ongbi Konthoujam Angoubi Devi.
+Dr. Sapam Budhichandra Singh was born in Konthoujam Awang Leikai in Imphal West District of Manipur, to Sapam Mani Singh and the late Sapam Ongbi Konthoujam Angoubi Devi.